dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 Next, we will take a look at the example of using ETWController to capture ETW traces and WPA to visualize them.

-**Problem statement:** When double clicking on a downloaded executable in Windows Explorer it is started with a noticeable delay.
+**Problem statement**: When double clicking on a downloaded executable in Windows Explorer it is started with a noticeable delay.
 Something seems to delay process start.
 What could be the reason for this?
 Slow disk?

 #### Setup {.unlisted .unnumbered}